 Nowadays, copying a product takes only a week (of course this time span depends on the type of product).
-Product life cycles are getting shorter and USP's lose their value as technology develops.
+Product life cycles are getting shorter and USP's may lose their value as technology develops.
 Therefore it becomes more and more important to build relationships with customers that are based on trust because they can not be copied by competitors.
 This modern approach to marketing is called relationship marketing.
 Sellers are encouraged to build longterm relationships with their customers to ensure customer loyalty.
-It takes years of hard work and mutual business to build a strong connection, but it is a huge competitive advantage.
+It takes years of hard work and mutual business to build a strong connection, but it provides a huge competitive advantage.

 Mutual trust is a key factor in any relationship.
 It gets lost if people feel manipulated.
 As a result, communication breaks down, because the information one receives, can not be relied upon.
 The connection gets lost and with it the client.